thegeorgeous/invoicing/_posts/2013-10-27-getting-started.md

 {% highlight ruby %}
 # assuming that you have models for company, user and products or services
 company = Company.new(name: 'My Company')
-user    = User.new(name: 'Awesome client', email: 'awesome@example.com')
+user    = User.new(name: 'Awesome Customer', email: 'user@example.com')
-product = Product.new(name: 'T-Shirts', price: 10)
+product = Product.new(name: 'T-Shirt', price: 10)

 # create an invoice, and add line items to them
 invoice = InvoicingLedgerItem.new(sender: company, recipient: user)